Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement: Analyzing the bounds for special multiqubit states

 where $S$ = $\sum_i \sigma_i^z$, $J >$ 0, and 0 $\leq x \leq$ 1.
 The quenched unnormalized ground state of the Ising gas Hamiltonian is given by \cite{MG-model}

 where $\left\{[0,1]\right\}$ indicates that the summation is over all possible combinations of $|0\rangle$ and $|1\rangle$ that satisfy the density $(1+x)/(1-x)$.
-For maximally frustrated ground states, the density is unity ($x = 0$), and the ground state reduces to the Dicke state, given by Eq. (\ref{dick}), for $r = n/2$.
-For these states, as discussed in Sec. \ref{dicke}, the multiparty entanglement always gives the upper bound on the monogamy of quantum correlation.
+For maximally frustrated ground states, the density is unity ($x = 0$), and the ground state reduces to the Dicke state, given by Eq.~(\ref{dick}), for $r = n/2$.
+For these states, as discussed in Sec.~\ref{dicke}, the multiparty entanglement always gives the upper bound on the monogamy of quantum correlation.

 We next consider the weakly frustrated, periodic Ising spin chain with nearest-neighbor interactions, also called the Ising ring.
-All the nearest-neighbor interactions are ferromagnetic, except one that is antiferromagnetic.
+All interactions are ferromagnetic, except one that is antiferromagnetic.
 The Hamiltonian is given by

 The quenched ground state of the Hamiltonian is given by \cite{MG-model}